 - Education and Training Information: educational background and level, professional certifications and registrations, technical skills, language capabilities, training courses attended;

-- Special Category Information (Sensitive Data): data that reveals ethnic origin, religious or philosophical beliefs, health (including sickness records, physical limitations and special needs, work restrictions and accommodations), sexual orientation, political opinions or trade union membership;
+- Special Category Information (Sensitive Data): health including sickness records, physical limitations and special needs, work restrictions and accommodations.

 - Financial and Other Background Information: results of credit checks, including details of any CCJs, and criminal background checks.
 Information relating to fraud and sanctions checks.